The Online Books Page

 Image from Wikimedia Commons

-Thomas Paine (born Thomas Pain; February 9, 1737 [O.S.
-January 29, 1736] – June 8, 1809) was an English-born American Founding Father, French Revolutionary, inventor, political philosopher, and statesman.
-He authored Common Sense (1776) and The American Crisis (1776–1783), two of the most influential pamphlets at the start of the American Revolution, and he helped to inspire the colonial era patriots in 1776 to declare independence from Great Britain.
-His ideas reflected Enlightenment-era ideals of human rights.
+Thomas Paine (born Thomas Pain, February 9, 1737 [O.S.
+January 29, 1736] – June 8, 1809; ) was an English-born American Founding Father, French Revolutionary, inventor, political philosopher, and statesman.
+His pamphlets Common Sense (1776) and The American Crisis (1776–1783) framed the Patriot argument for independence from Great Britain at the outset of the American Revolution.
+Paine advanced Enlightenment-era arguments for human rights that shaped revolutionary discourse on both sides of the Atlantic.
 (From Wikipedia)

-More about Thomas Paine: Associated authors: Example of:More specific subject:
+More about Thomas Paine: Associated authors: Example of:More specific subjects:

 Books about Thomas Paine -- Books by Thomas Paine